familyfriendlymikey/jumping/readme.md

 #### Why do I have to edit my `~/.bashrc` or `~/.zshrc`?

 Programs cannot change the directory of the underlying shell.
-I'd love to be wrong about that, but as far as I know if you want this functionality you *have* to use a bash/zsh function in your `rc` file.
-So we just use `jumping` to set and get our aliases, while our bash function does the actual directory changing.
+So we just use `jumping` to set and get our aliases, while our shell function does the actual directory changing.